krockway/election-analysis/README.md

 ## Election Audit Summary:

 If other states or local governments were interested in adapting this code, they could do so easily.
 You would start by loading in a unique CSV file at the start.
+You could also breakdown the statistics on how many votes per county each candidate won.
+With that information, they could assess the effectiveness of their campaigning and media spend.
 Depending on the data available in the CSV, you could add or modify the variables.
-If there were multiple races, you could create unique variables for each election race.
+For example, if there were multiple races, you could create unique variables for each election race.